Kathy-Miller/kathymiller/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-Below is a demostration of the the skills practiced in the osTicketing System Lab.
-The topics covered are installation of prerequisites, installation of osTicket, and use of the system as a user and an administrator.
+Below is a demostration of the the skills practiced in the osTicket System Lab.
+The topics covered are installation of prerequisites, installation of osTicket, post installation setup, and use of the system as a user and an administrator.

 <p>
 <br>